The Dilettante is an independent magazine offering an eclectic mix of creativity, art history, curious culture and vintage glamour.

-Established in 2014 as a creative society and small broadside zine based in Nottingham, UK, The Dilettante has now evolved into a beautifully crafted 100 page magazine.
-The first issue was published in December 2021 and you can read a preview by clicking here!
+Established in 2014 as a creative society and small broadside zine based in Nottingham, UK, The Dilettante has now evolved into a 100 page print magazine - issues one to three are now available in both physical and digital format.
+(And you can also read a preview by signing up to our newsletter!)

 Within its pages, The Dilettante spotlights the wonderful, creative and odd corners of the world, offering a rich mix of topics from history and humour to advice and inspiration.
 Mining art and culture from the past and present, we look to those who have lived unique or daring lives, to the artists, eccentrics, rebels and renegades who have embellished history with their compelling stories and ideas.
 Enjoy ruminations on music history and explorations on etymology.
 Delve into the workings of creativity, find out how others did it before, and discover new art and design.

-The Dilettante is intended as a quality distraction from the humdrum, the screens and the noise of the modern world.
-A place of whimsical humour, playfulness and curiosity.
+Bringing a quality distraction from the humdrum, screens and the noise of the modern world, The Dilettante is a place of whimsical humour, playfulness and curiosity.
 It is best served with a good tipple.